tektoncd/resolution/gitresolver/README.md

 $ kubectl apply -f ./rrtest.yaml

-$ kubectl get resourcerequest -w fetch-catalog-task
+$ kubectl get resolutionrequest -w fetch-catalog-task
 ```

-You should shortly see the `ResourceRequest` succeed and the content of
+You should shortly see the `ResolutionRequest` succeed and the content of
 the `golang-build.yaml` file base64-encoded in the object's `status.data`
 field.

 ## What's Supported?

 - At the moment the git resolver can only access public repositories.
 - The git fetch must complete within 30 seconds.
-The `ResourceRequest`
+The `ResolutionRequest`
   object will be automatically failed after 60 seconds.
 Both of these
   timeouts need to be exposed for operator control via ConfigMap or
   similar but at the moment are just hard-coded.